Some encouraging words for a pastor’s wife.

 However, on that day, I was having a “moment”, that is all.
 Have you ever had a moment?
 You know, I mean a MOMENT!

-Anyway, what good would it had done if he had stayed home with me?
+Anyway, what good would it have done if he had stayed home with me?
 What’s he going to do?
 Nurse my foot?
 Bring me dinner?
 No, that’s stupid.

 Truthfully, had he stayed he would have bugged me and I would have eventually been thinking “Boy, go to the office.
 LOL